Old Postcards of Garforth

 There are several Laycock’s cards without numbers, those which are sequenced are numeric only e.g. ‘123’.
 There are many gaps in the sequence however the sequence runs into the thousands and I would not think that there will be that many card in existence.

 Lilywhite were a local company based in Halifax though they made cards for lots of places.
-The company was in operation from 1909–1931 so the cards cover this period.
+The company was in operation from 1909–1931.

 The Milton cards seem to be a series by Woolstone Brothers, the cards read The Milton Series for Local Views, Woolstone Bros, London, EC1, Printed in Saxony on the back.